Our School

 What is the Pupil Premium?

 ‘Diminishing the difference’ ‘Narrowing the Gap’ are often talked about.
-This phrase refers to the gap in performance at GCSE between students from more advantaged backgrounds and those who are in receipt of Pupil Premium Funding.
-Nationally, there is a clear divide between these two groups of students, which will be explored in more detail later in this document.
-There is overwhelming evidence that disadvantaged students achieve and progress at a slower rate than those from more privileged backgrounds:
+This phrase refers to the gap in performance at GCSE between pupils from more advantaged backgrounds and those who are in receipt of Pupil Premium Funding.
+Nationally, there is a clear divide between these two groups of pupils, which will be explored in more detail later in this document.
+There is overwhelming evidence that disadvantaged pupils achieve and progress at a slower rate than those from more privileged backgrounds:

 • Children from more disadvantaged backgrounds (17%) are less than half as likely to enter higher education as other children (35%).